anunna/blackarch-wiki/FAQ.md

 * [BlackArch Installer repository](https://github.com/blackarch/blackarch-installer/issues): related to our installer.
 For example: the installation failed or you can not boot after a successful installation.

 You can also take some time to browse our other [repositories](https://guthub.com/blackarch).
-If you still cannot find a soltuon to your problem, visit our [Matrix channel](https://matrix.to/#/%23BlackArch:matrix.org) and ask for help.
+If you still cannot find a solution to your problem, visit our [Matrix channel](https://matrix.to/#/%23BlackArch:matrix.org) and ask for help.
 But please be advised, BlackArch users are in different parts of the globe (different time zones).
 Therefor, be patient.
 Ask your question clearly and wait for a reply.

 ### How can I contribute to BlackArch?

 BlackArch Linux is a huge project, we are adding new applications and features everyday.
-If you would like to help us with anytihng, visit our [Matrix channel](https://matrix.to/#/%23BlackArch:matrix.org).
+If you would like to help us with anything, visit our [Matrix channel](https://matrix.to/#/%23BlackArch:matrix.org).
 Just remember to wait for a reply, we are in different time zones.

 ### Troubleshooting